front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 In this release, we introduced the In-Stock Alert feature.
 When this feature is enabled on your backend (Magento 1 and 2), it will by default render a new component `SubscribeToInStockAlert` inside the existing `OutOfStock` component.

+### Paginated orders

+In this release we added pagination for orders.
+In the process, the `orders` GraphQL field used to retrieve orders has been deprecated and will eventually be removed in FC version 3.0.0. `orderList` should now be used instead.

+If you had overriden the `Orders` (`theme/pages/Account/Orders/Orders.js`) component, you might want to update it to use the new GraphQL field and add a pagination component.

 ### New features in `2.15.0`

 - [In-Stock Alerts](/docs/advanced/features/in-stock-alert.html)